-The Department hosts three European Research Council Grants.
+The Department currently hosts two European Research Council Grants.
 These are major 5-year research grants, each in excess of €1 million, to promote scientific excellence.

 - Ádám Szeidl's project (Consolidator Grant) studies the economic implications of social networks